 That, within our current society, is the difference between what we are told we want and need and what we as an individual, beneath all the material, actually yearn for.
-So the juggling act deepens; within our 20s, freshly tainted by our wake up calls, we feel the pressure so immensely crush the essence of our spark within us.
-We yearn to go back to the comfort of youth in which are parents provided us with warm and reassurance, we pine for the days when we could just be in the moment and not have to constantly chase a future and plan all our tomorrows, we ask to be taken back to a time in which innocence was expected and not frowned upon.
-We are split, we are asked to do one thing with the promise of having the resources needed to do the other; yet time slips from us and we slowly are given less and less rest bite to replenish the light within us which is stomped out by all the hoops we are desperately trying to jump through.
+So the juggling act deepens.
+Within our 20s, freshly tainted by our wake up calls, we feel the pressure so immensely crush the essence of our spark within us.
+We yearn to go back to the comfort of youth in which our parents provided us with warm and reassurance.
+We pine for the days when we could just be in the moment and not have to constantly chase a future and plan all our tomorrows.
+We ask to be taken back to a time in which innocence was expected and not frowned upon.
+We are split, we are asked to do one thing with the promise of having the resources needed to do the other.
+Yet time slips from us; we slowly are given less and less rest-bite to replenish the light within us which is stomped out by all the hoops we are desperately trying to jump through.

 For me I feel this is why I see so many people around me fighting their way through their twenties; trying to put together a life plan which will allow them to reach some sort of comfort at the end of the day when they leave their concrete cell.
 But we should try and take comfort from all moments which make up our day.
 Although we face hard decisions, unwanted tasks, times of sadness; what should really be taught to us is ways to still feel alive and to still be comfortable in times of distress.
 Society, it seems, does not teach us how to function within it and remain happy; instead teaching us just that we must function within it.
 ‘Work hard at school it will set you up for university’, ‘Work hard at university it will set you up for life’, ‘Work hard in your life and it will set you up for retirement’.
 Where are the words of encouragement, where are the words of reinforcement, when are we shown how to live healthily- ‘to work to live’ and ‘not to live to work’?